menome/message-server/README.md

 A couple of things to note
 - The monitoring server starts first. it's the one running at port 8080 above.
 - The rabbit connection is established next.
 If successful it will display Connected to Rabbit MQ Server OK
 - The Neo4J connection is established next.
-If successful it will display Connected to Neo4J Datbase Server Ok with the version and edition of the Neo4J instance.
+If successful it will display Connected to Neo4J Database Server Ok with the version and edition of the Neo4J instance.
 - Finally, the queue the server is listening on, and the batch size has been configured are displayed.

 The server sets up a Reactive stream to listen for messages on the Rabbit queue.